 Remember that skirt that you just HAD to have because it was so inexpensive?
 The same skirt that you wore once and has been sitting in the back of your closet since?
 That’s fast fashion.
-There has been a lot of talk recently about moving away from fast fashion, but what is it?
+There have been many discussions recently about moving away from fast fashion, but what is it?
 And what can we do as consumers to combat the practice?

 Fast Fashion is defined by Investopedia as, “inexpensive designs that move quickly from the catwalk to stores to meet new trends.”

 The goal is to produce an item as quickly as possible that is cost efficient while also responding to the ever changing consumer demands.
 Retailers assume that consumers want runway styles at low prices and with new items constantly being put out consumers are constantly in stores.
 However, this encourages a throw away attitude, consumers no longer keep items long term because trends change so often and it is very inexpensive to buy something new.
 Most of us have probably shopped at fast fashion retailers, the top being: Zara, H&M, Gap, Forever21, and Topshop.